status-im/swarms/ideas/92-disc-v5-research.md

 1. If so, there is a list of issues that we should work on to further improve DiscV5 usage in the Status app and in the cluster (this may be realized as next iterations or a new swarm).

 ## Success Metrics
-1. It's possible to start statusd/Status App with bootnodes and DiscV5 enabled,
+1. Connecting to the network for statusd/Status App via DiscV5 is successful in at least 99% of tries,
-1. It's possible to discover LES/2, Whisper and MailServer nodes via DiscV5 (nodes with the same protocol but different capabilities),
+1. It's possible to discover minimal number of LES/2, Whisper and MailServer nodes via DiscV5 (nodes with the same protocol but different capabilities) within 15 seconds without cache and in 5 seconds with cache,
 1. Resources consumption is not higher than 20% compared to static nodes.

 ## Links